About The Artist

 His talent and skill were quickly recognized by many of the musicians and bands that were currently working the clubs.
 He soon landed a job with Tex Randall band working five nights a week at The Sequoia Club in Sunnyvale, California and The Tracy Gardens in San Jose, California (on Stevens Creek Road - where Valley Fair Mall is currently located).

 Pee Wee Whitewing

 Roy's wife Dot, worked with and soon became friends with the parents of young Pee Wee Whitewing (B: February 11, 1934 — D: March 27, 2020) who lived in the same work camp with his family.
 In a conversation Kathy had with him over the telephone, Pee Wee said that he found his own interest in music and the steel guitar when he was just a boy.
 He told he told her that his first steel guitar was given to him by her father, Roy Honeycutt.

 He was fascinated by Roy's playing and considered him to be a tremendous influence on him starting his own musical career as a steel guitarist.
 Elsewhere, it has been reported that first lap steel was a chrome Rickenbacker that he played in his Pentecostal church choir.

-Pee Wee made his professional debut with Tex Randall on Tex's show on KEEN in San Jose.
+Pee Wee made his professional debut with Tex Randall on Tex's show on radio station KEEN in San Jose.